abdulsaheel/MelodyMix/README.md

 - [ ] Add an option to play all songs in playlists and albums.
 - [ ] Enhance the player UI with album art, song progress, and controls.
 - [ ] Implement offline mode for downloading and playing music offline.
-- [ ] Implement Home Screen Widget with Playback Controls
+- [ ] Implement Home Screen Widget with Playback Controls.

 ### Disclaimer